Five common small writing mistakes that destroy an article

 4. Incorrect use of “the”

-“The” is always found in almost any articles.
-“The” is used to tell a word or context has been discussed before or already known before by readers (either in a text or well-known in general, for example, “the earth”, “the globe” and “the UK”).
+“The” is always found in almost any article.
+“The” is used to tell a word or context that has been discussed before or already known before by readers (either in a text or well-known in general, for example, “the earth”, “the globe” and “the UK”).

-Instead, very often, mistakes of using “the” are very common to be found when “the” is combined with singular/plural forms of a word.
-These mistakes will cause a paragraph difficult to follow and understand.
+Instead, very often, mistakes in using “the” are very common to be found when “the” is combined with singular/plural forms of a word.
+These mistakes will make a paragraph difficult to follow and understand.

 Example:

-The mechanism of combustion engine is the ignition of high-pressure fuels, by using a spark plug, in a combustion chamber”
+The mechanism of combustion engines is the ignition of high-pressure fuels, by using a spark plug, in a combustion chamber”

 When we say “The mechanism of combustion engine”, this sentence means that the mechanism applies to all types of combustion engine.

-In fact, the use of spark plugs only applies to petrol engine and not to diesel engine.
-Because, for diesel engine, the spark is from the self-ignition of high-pressure diesel fuel.
-The mechanism will also be different with any other combustion engines, for example, aero-jet engine.
+In fact, the use of spark plugs only applies to petrol engines and not to diesel engines.
+Because, for diesel engines, the spark is from the self-ignition of high-pressure diesel fuel.
+The mechanism will also be different from any other combustion engine, for example, aero-jet engine.

 The sentence should be: